-- Ad hoc assistance (e.g. monitoring, reporting, eligibility checking, etc.); - Webinars for individual or groups of intermediaries (on all aspects of the implementation of the InvestEU guarantee); - Advice and guidelines provided during or after EIF's desktop or physical monitoring visits.
+- Ad hoc assistance (e.g. monitoring, reporting, eligibility checking, etc.); - Webinars for individual or groups of intermediaries (on all aspects of the implementation of the InvestEU guarantee); - Advice and guidelines provided during or after EIF's desktop or physical monitoring visits; - Formal capacity building and advisory services under the InvestEU Advisory.